samuelcolvin/nosht/README.md

 heroku run "./run.py patch create_new_company --live" --type=worker -a $HEROKU_APP
 ```

-You can see other commands available by runing just `./run.py` or `./run.py patch`.
+You can see other commands available by running just `./run.py` or `./run.py patch`.

 ## Third Party Providers